UniMath/agda-unimath/CODINGSTYLE.md

     edge-Directed-Graph = pr2 G
   ```

-- Generally, a file should contain only one named module.
-Any additional modules
-  should either be anonymous, or they should occur in the form of `record` or
-  `data` definitions.
 - We recommend leaving a single blank line after a module declaration for
   clarity and readability.
 - Module variables should be declared on a new line, with an indentation level
   increase of two spaces.
-If the variables cannot fit on a single line, feel
+If the variables cannot fit on a single line, they can
-  free to declare them over multiple lines, while keeping the logical groupings
-  intact.
+  be declared over multiple lines.
 - The `where` keyword should be positioned on a new line following the variable
   declarations, and it should also adopt the same two-space indentation level
   increase.
-- It is completely okay to use nested modules when necessary.
-However, we
+- If necessary, nested modules may be used.
+However, we recommend using them
-  recommend using them carefully and only when really needed.
-With nested
+  carefully and only when really needed.
+With nested modules it can sometimes be
-  modules it can sometimes be harder for readers as well as maintainers to keep
+  harder for readers as well as maintainers to keep track of assumptions.
-  track of assumptions.
-By carefully considering when to use nested modules, you
-  can create code that is more readable and easier to maintain.
 - Module imports should occur directly after the file's named module declaration
   and should be listed in alphabetical order to simplify navigation.
+Note that
+  our `pre-commit` hooks automatically organize the imports; the user does not
+  need to sort them by hand.
 - The library doesn't use
   [variables](https://agda.readthedocs.io/en/v2.6.3/language/generalization-of-declared-variables.html)
   at the moment.
 All variables are declared either as parameters of an anonymous